Sergiob23001/SOC-Projects/README.md

 # SOC-Projects
 Hi there!
-I´m Sergio, a passionate Project/Program Manager based in Spain.
+I´m Sergio, a passionate Project/Program Manager in Cybersecurity based in Spain.
 I´ve created this repository as I want to move to a SOC Analyst position.

 I´m constantly learning and enhancing my skills through online courses, certifications and projects.